mlochbaum/BQN/help/nullcharacter.md

 ## `@`: Null Character

-Null character, codepoint 0 in ASCII.
-Has the status of any other character.
+Null character, code point 0 in ASCII.
+A shortcut character literal.

-Can be added to any positive integer to get its character equivalent.
+Add to a code point number to get that character.

         @+50